 For hundreds of years beekeepers have been harnessing the power of the sun.
-This includes melting excess beeswax.
-I have a large solar beeswax melter- It is ugly but gets the job done.
+This includes melting beeswax into a usable form.

 Are you a small scale beekeeper with just a little beeswax?
-If so, you can make your own wax melter in any shape or size and you don’t need fancy plans to do so – but its okay if you want to get fancy.
+If so, you can make your own solar wax melter in any shape or size.
+And, you don’t need fancy plans to do so – but its okay if you want to get fancy.
 (Click Here for Another idea)

-What Does it Cost to Make A Wax Melter?
+What Does it Cost to Make A Solar Wax Melter?

 A beekeeper with a small amount of beeswax to clean and melt can make a wax melter for under $10.
 All you need are a few materials and a little patience.

 - small sheet of glass with taped edges

 Step 1: Purchase a small Styrofoam cooler.
 You can use an old plastic cooler as well or an insulated wooden box.
 The point is that we want something that will hold in the heat.

 My little white disposable cooler was about $4 at the grocery store.
 It will last several years, if I don’t break it!

 Step 2: Place a sheet of aluminum foil in the bottom of the cooler.
 The sheet should be big enough to cover the bottom and extend up the sides just a bit.